Helping bridge the communication gap between journalists and scientists

 The Media Fellowship scheme is the only one of its kind in the UK.

-Media Fellows spend three to six weeks over the summer working with a media host : national press, broadcast or online media.
+Media Fellows spend three to six weeks over the summer working with professional journalist at a media host : national press, broadcast or online media.

 The Fellows gain a greater awareness and understanding of the workings of the media and produce accurate and well-informed news pieces.
 Media Fellows will also work in the Press Centre at the British Science Festival.